- To bring the good news of salvation in Jesus Christ to those who will hear

 Each year sees mission teams involved in a variety of ministries — youth camps, prayer walks, worship training, youth leadership seminars, evangelism, and church retreats.

 Next, Stoneworks established relationships in Estonia (less than a day’s drive from St. Petersburg, Russia).
 In addition to sending mission teams to serve in summer camps, we have deepened our relationship with the church in Jõhvi.

-Stoneworks also took the lead in establishing Päikesekiir (Sunbeam), a center for children with disabilities in Northeast Estonia.
+Stoneworks also took a lead in establishing Päikesekiir (Sunbeam), a center for children with disabilities in Northeast Estonia.

 Stoneworks International, Inc. incorporated in December, 2003, in the Commonwealth of Massachusetts,